James4Robin/racehorse/README.md

 2) Racehorse Smart Contracts for Games

 Current status as of 04/2018 is that The contract has basically been completed and finalized.
-Racehorse Smart Contracts is still debugging and improving.We still want to add some unique ideas to go in and make it look more interesting and appealing
+Racehorse Smart Contracts is still debugging and improving.We still want to add some unique ideas to go in and make it look more interesting and appealing.

 About the game content:
 1) This is a game of bred animals.
 It is your pet, partner, friend.
-A majestic Racehorse.
+A majestic racehorse.
 2) You will take care of it and make it grow.
-3) You will want your warhorse to contact its warhorse and come to a friendly match.
+3) You will want your racehorse to contact its racehorse and come to a friendly match.

 All contracts are properly documented, and main information for their usage can be found in the source code documentation.